-Employment of marriage and family therapists is expected to grow 19 percent between 2014 and 2024.
+Employment of marriage and family therapists is expected to grow 20 percent through 2026.
 This is much higher than the 7 percent growth predicted for all professions combined.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.